jbryson3/clueless/clueless_skeleton/README.md

 To run this on Mac OS X and Linux `sudo node clueless_server.js` To run this on Windows `node.exe clueless_server.js`.
 I think you will have to have admin rights since it launches a server on port 80.

+The client really has very minimal effort put to it at this time.

 *version 1.1 10/22/2011 Al Anderson*